 This conference will discuss the next steps for natural capital in England, including assessing the value of public goods.

-It is timed to consider the full Environment Bill following its expected reintroduction in the new parliament - with a focus on its proposals for:
+It is timed to consider the full Environment Bill set to be released following the new government’s recent announcements - with a focus on its proposals for:

 - Improving air and water quality; and

 - Restoring and enhancing nature and green spaces.